pluralsight/guides/in-review/front-end-javascript/building-a-multiplayer-space-shooter-part-i/article.md

     }
 }
 ```
 To turn your object-hierarchy into an image, you'll need a "renderer".
-PIXI will try to use WebGL for rendering, but can fall back canvas if necessary.
+PIXI will try to use WebGL for rendering, but can fall back to canvas if necessary.

-For our spaceshooter, we'll leave it to PIXI to decide which renderer to use.
-The only requirements are: It needs to extend to the full size of the screen and shouldn't have a background color (so that we can place a spacy image behind it)
+For our space-shooter, we'll leave it to PIXI to decide which renderer to use.
+The only requirements are that the renderer needs to extend to the full size of the screen and shouldn't have a background color so that we can place a space-based image behind it.

 To create a renderer, add the following lines to your game class' constructor: